 Open Art Box CIC is a not-for-profit art organisation working with people living with dementia and their carers.

-Christina Armstrong and Anji Archer are two visual artists, both trained to Masters level in Fine Art, who between them have over 20 years' experience of facilitating art workshops.
+Christina Armstrong and Anji Archer are both visual artists, both trained to Masters level in Fine Art, who between them have over 20 years' experience of facilitating art workshops.

 They have joined forces and set up Open Art Box CIC, delivering collaborative and engaging contemporary art workshops for people living with dementia and their carers.